Aditya01010010/Aditya01010010/README.md

 Web development is a hobby of mine and I make it a point to read about and experiment with new libraries and technologies to expand my horizons.

 ## Certifications ##
-I have been certified by Microsoft as a Microsoft Technology Associate (MTA) in JavaScript.
+I have been certified as a Microsoft Technology Associate (MTA) in JavaScript.

 ## Tech Stack ##
 My primary choice among programming languages is C++ and the web development tech stack I have experience in includes: Mongo DB, Express and Node.js.